Why Small to Mid-size Nonprofits Are Turning to Fractional Fundraising

 You started this work because you care deeply about the people you serve.

-A True Story: The Passionate Fundraiser Who Was Set Up to Fail
+A True Story: The Fundraiser Who Was Set Up to Fail

 “She loves the mission,” the Executive Director said.
 “She’ll be great!”